JohnGoldsmith/dotnetrdf-wiki/HowTo-Minimize-Memory-Usage.md

 # Stream Processing

-If you can work with RDF/SPARQL Results in a stream then you can leverage the [[UserGuide/Handlers API|Handlers API]] as an alternative to loading your data fully into memory, this API gives you complete control over what happens to triples/results as they are generated.
+If you can work with RDF/SPARQL Results in a stream then you can leverage the [[Handlers API|UserGuide-Handlers-API]] as an alternative to loading your data fully into memory, this API gives you complete control over what happens to triples/results as they are generated.

 # Token Queue Mode